 In today’s fast-paced digital landscape, businesses rely heavily on software systems to stay competitive.
 Whether you’re a small startup or a large enterprise, it’s critical to have a streamlined software delivery process to meet the demands of your customers and stay ahead of the competition.
-One way to achieve this is by implementing a release calendar, which can help you plan, schedule, and manage your software releases effectively.

-In this Enov8 blog post, we’ll explore what a release calendar is, its benefits, and why it’s crucial for successful software delivery.
+In this post, we’ll explore what a release calendar is, its benefits, and why it’s crucial for successful software delivery.
 Read on to discover how you can optimize your development process and ensure timely and efficient software releases with a release calendar.

 What Is a Release Calendar?

-A release calendar is a core part of the software release management pipeline.
-The release calendar is a tool which provides at-a-glance insight into when the team plans to release software changes.
-That “at-a-glance” part is very important.
 The goal of a release calendar is to help answer that stressful question from above.
 A stakeholder doesn’t need to ask the project manager when a feature will be done.
-They can glance at the release calendar, and know very quickly when to expect that new bit of work.
+They can glance at the release calendar and know very quickly when to expect that new bit of work.
 Then, that stakeholder can plan their team’s work around that information.

 But the release calendar isn’t only valuable for the surface-level information it exposes.
 As we noted before, many features are complicated combinations of other, previous work.
 A well-organized release calendar catalogs and displays the requirements that go into a new feature.
 They make it easy for stakeholders to also tell what work needs to be finished before that new feature can ship.
 If the path leading up to the completion of that new feature is faltering or delicate, that’s also information which is quickly and easily shared.

 Finally, release calendars can be a useful tool for communication with customers.
 For example, The Events Calendar, a plugin for WordPress, uses a customer-facing release calendar to outline work that they’ve shipped.
 Their page is a useful tool for people who use that plugin to keep up to date on the work they’ve done.
 It also helps to explain things like how to read the patch notes they release.
-Their release calendar looks a little different from one that might be internal to an organization.
-But it still serves those same purposes: to display helpful information about release timing at a glance for people who need it.

 Why Have a Release Calendar?

-Release calendars come in a variety of shapes and sizes.
-They’re targeted to different audiences, but they can all provide similar benefits.
-In my software career, I’ve seen any number of organizations start using a release calendar.
-They have great intentions.
-Their plan is to keep that calendar up to date and keep people looking at it regularly.
 Things go well for a few weeks, then discipline starts to slip.
 Entropy takes over, and the release calendar falls to neglect.
 Eventually, it’s an artifact of a time when the organization was more optimistic.
 In my experience, these failures share a common cause: the organization didn’t understand the benefits the release calendar provided.

 If you’re thinking about adopting a release calendar, you should know the benefits it’ll bring.
 That way, when the going starts to get tough, you’ll retain motivation to stick with it.
 Eventually, the work of maintaining the release calendar becomes a habit.
 The benefits are ingrained into your organization.